 Blockchain can reduce cost, increase speed, provide much better security and extremely low loss of exchange.
 Remittances play a very important role in eliminating poverty of a nation.
 The below description are some of the fundamental beliefs that determine the shape of the industry in different markets.

-High rate of economic growth leads to sustained increase in the productive capacity of the economy through productive policies, which in turn leads to increasing employment opportunities in the country.
+The high rate of economic growth leads to a sustained increase in the productive capacity of the economy through productive policies, which in turn leads to increasing employment opportunities in the country.
 This process allows a progressive absorption and integration of the unemployed and under-employed including skilled and un-skilled into expanding economic activities with high levels of productivity.

 Unbanked, Underbanked and Mobile Money Subscribers

-Innovation is also needed to meet challenge of unbanked and underserved populations.
-Transfers can be initiated at a agent, bank branch, Mobile handset, ATM, telephone call or online customer can transfer unlimited amounts for costs around 5$ (package) per transfer (depending upon the country)
+Innovation is also needed to meet the challenge of unbanked and underserved populations.
+Transfers can be initiated at an agent, bank branch, Mobile handset, ATM, telephone call or online customer can transfer unlimited amounts for costs around 5$ (package) per transfer (depending upon the country)

-An international remittance is a cross-border, person-to-person payment of relatively low value and with highest quality to provide excellent experience to sender and receiver.
+An international remittance is a cross-border, person-to-person payment of relatively low value and with the highest quality to provide an excellent experience to sender and receiver.

 Domestic remittances also exist Recurrent – but typically made by individual transfers.
 For remittance service providers (RSPs), often indistinguishable from any other retail cross-border transfers.
 Success in the remittance business is measured by our ability to attract the customer’s wallet share over his lifecycle.
 Safe alternative to mailing a cashier’s check or money order.
 Funds in the remittance account are FDIC-insured until transferred to the Remittance Network Member bank.

-On the side of regulation framework, central bank’s mind set and controls or too much of controls and framework can increase cost of formal remittances.
-Technology is primary factor to reduce cost and to have competition as far as possible as the secondary important factor.
+On the side of the regulatory framework, the central bank’s mindset and controls or too many controls and framework can increase the cost of formal remittances.
+Technology is the primary factor to reduce cost and to have competition as far as possible as the second important factor.
 The principles are not a call for remittances to be regulated.
 Sometimes it may be more important to remove existing regulation.

 They do not aim to set specific service levels.
-Low price may often be more important than high level of service.
-Purpose is to tackle weaknesses in the market that inhibit competition (including poor regulation).
+Low price may often be more important than a high level of service.
+The purpose is to tackle weaknesses in the market that inhibit competition (including poor regulation).

 For Remittances either domestic or cross border i.e. international the drivers determine the shaping of the industry are; The ability of banks to match the cost and features of the informal hawala and non-bank payments businesses.

 The excellency of remittance can turn zero-balance overnight sweep account that allows the remitter to send funds to family and friends.
 Beneficiary claims funds from one of the locations by accessing their account in the store by check, through an ATM, Mobile or online and no checking or savings accounts required.
-Bank account are not mandatory in todays time neither the monthly or annual account maintenance fees.
-No monthly remittance limits beyond daily limit and No initial deposit required.
+A bank account is not mandatory in today’s time neither the monthly or annual account maintenance fees.
+No monthly remittance limits beyond the daily limit and No initial deposit required.